Dreamy-Jy/Slap-Jack/README.md

 Each player places places a card on the center pile and turns over the card.
 Apon the card's turn over other player have the oppertunity to slap that card.

-If the card on top of the pile is Jack of any kind, then the first player to slap it gets to add the entire pile to their deck, and then resuffles their deck.
+If the card on top of the pile is a Jack of any kind, then the first player to slap it gets to add the entire pile to their deck, and then resuffles their deck.

 If the top card is not a jack then all player who slaped the deck must place (if possible) 3 cards on the center pile.

+## Running the Game

+from the command line, cd into the directory you downloaded the 'Slapjack.py' file into and run 'python3 Slapjack.py'

-## Rule
+## Playing the Game

-- valid names
-- valid action keys
-- how to play
+When the game startes you'll tell the program how many people are playing with you.
+It's assumped that only humans are playing this game and they're using the same keyboard to enter inputs.

+After entering the amount of players you and all other players will be prompted to enter names and actions buttons(single characters only).
+Your name is what the game will refer to you as, and the action button will represent your slap.

+When the deck is opened to be slaped, all player that choose to slap will slap and then press 'enter/return'.

-## Implementation
+## Implementation Notes

-Use of deque in stead of a standard list:

-- This game involves alot of poping and appending, as card flow between player, the deque data structure implements these functions effeciently, helping to improve profromance.

-random.shuffle()

-Card Representation:
-- ('Type', 'position')
-    - Types: "spade","heart","clubs","diamond"
-    - Positions: "ace","2","3","4","5","6","7","8","9","10","jack","queen","king"
-    - Why: this notation allows use to

-Type Hinting
-- to prevent errors
-    - ```stack: int = 1```

-Unit testing (python's built in module)
-- separt file
-- raising the proper errors

-Write DOCSTRINGs for everything
-Spell check docstrings

-The choice to modify the user's input, and to have error handling without rasing any exceptions The use of inner methods, methods not used else where in code

-My usage of Globals
+I use deque instead of a standard list, because they offer faster appends() and pops(), actions that are heavly used in this program.

+I used pythons Type Hinting functionally to help in debugging and error catching.
+I used mypy as my type checker.

+While I know it is an anti to modify input, for the validate_slaps() this was appropriate.
+Because it's better to give the end user the befiet of the doubt.
+Like in methods used by other programmer I do raise errors.

-### Card Distribution Method choice
+Card Distribution Method choice:
-I had to choose between two methods: The rotating appending of distributed cards method, & all at once distribution.
-Choose the rotating distribution method, as it had the same time complexity as the other method, while being easier to implement and better simulates how an accutal deck of cards is most often distributed.
+- I had to choose between two methods: The rotating appending of distributed cards method, & all at once distribution.I choose the rotating distribution method, as it had the same time complexity as the other method, while being easier to implement and better simulates how an accutal deck of cards is most often distributed

-### Checking Choice

-## Tooling

 ### Code Style
 Linting